Division of Ultrasound

 Resident ultrasound education

 We have a longitudinal curriculum where residents develop their ultrasound skills throughout their three years or training.
-Outlined below is a brief description of the resident ultrasound program.
+Below is a description of the resident ultrasound curriculum.

 Interns